paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-06-23-historic_counties_and_psychoville.md

 ![Psychoville onscreen title for Salford, Manchester](/images/2009/06/historic_counties_and_psychoville/salford.jpg)

 The first location named was technically wrong (but no doubt commonly used) in that it should have read “Salford, Greater Manchester”.
-Had it used an historic County, this would have been “Salford, Lancashire”.
+Had it used an historic county, this would have been “Salford, Lancashire”.

 ### Bristol, Avon

 ![Psychoville onscreen title for Bristol, Avon](/images/2009/06/historic_counties_and_psychoville/bristol.jpg)

-This graphic is perhaps the best example as to why we should return to using historic Counties in addresses given that Avon no longer exists!
+This graphic is perhaps the best example as to why we should return to using historic counties in addresses given that Avon no longer exists!
 Created as part of the 1972 reorganisation, it was abolished in 1996 and replaced with four unitary authorities, three of which returned to their ceremonial counties of Somerset and Gloucestershire (whilst Bristol became a ceremonial county in its own right).

-Using an historic County would have resulted in the location referred to as “Bristol, Gloucestershire”.
+Using an historic county would have resulted in the location referred to as “Bristol, Gloucestershire”.

 ### Ilkley, Yorkshire

 ![Psychoville onscreen title for Ilkley, Yorkshire](/images/2009/06/historic_counties_and_psychoville/ilkley.jpg)

-The third location given is actually shown on-screen using an historic County, but if you watch closely you will see the actual letter has the address written down as North Yorkshire — an unfortunate error as Ilkley is in the West Riding.
+The third location given is actually shown on-screen using an historic county, but if you watch closely you will see the actual letter has the address written down as North Yorkshire — an unfortunate error as Ilkley is in the West Riding.

 ### Eastbourne, Sussex